 HISTORY (ORIGINAL VEHICLE)

-The 8C 2900B Special Touring Coupé was “made to order,” and it is now the pride of the Alfa Romeo museum “Storico” in Arese, Italy.
-Not only does the vehicle have an interesting history, but it also fea-tures a spectacular styling of coachwork and unique looks.
-This is reason enough for us to pick this ex-traordinary car for a small limited edition of 300 pieces in scale 1:12 to be distributed worldwide.
+The 8C 2900B Special Touring Coupé was made to order, and it is now the pride of the Alfa Romeo museum “Storico” in Arese, Italy.
+Not only does the vehicle have an interesting history, but it is also spectacular and unique in appearance.

-Originally the 8C 2900B was built for the 24-hour race of Le Mans in 1938.
-It was fitted with a closed body (Berlinetta), designed by Touring specialists based on their expertise in aerodynamics and light-weight construction — a patent technology known as Superleggera (aluminium body).
-An 8-cylinder in-line engine empowered by an output of 220 hp, together with the necessary accessories, made the car fully equipped for Le Mans overnight racing.
+Originally the 8C 2900B was built for the 24 hour race of Le Mans in 1938.
+It was fitted with a closed body (Berlinetta) designed by Touring specialists based on their aerodynamic research in lightweight construction — a patented technology known as Touring Superleggera (aluminium body).
+An optimized 8-cylinder in-line-engine with 220 hp plus the necessary accessories for Le Mans overnight racing completed the car.

-Despite its overwhelmingly superior lead during the race, the 8C was not able to finish.
+Despite its superior lead during the race, the 8C was not able to finish.
 A tire blowout and a subsequent ruptured valve put an end to its chase of a seemingly certain victory.
-Nevertheless, there is no denying that the Alfa Romeo 8C 2900 was fitted with “a highly-advanced chassis and running gear with features that were absolutely revolutionary for the era” and that “the Touring bodies on the 2.9 Alfa were clearly the most advanced automobile bodies of their time” (Malcomb Harris in The Immor-tal 2.9 by Simon Moore).

 The use of manufacturers’ names, symbols, type designations, and/or descriptions is solely for reference purposes.
 It does not imply that the CMC scale model is a product of any of these manufacturers.